WebAssembly/component-model/design/mvp/CanonicalABI.md

       self.num_async_subtasks -= 1
     return (EventCode(subtask.state), subtask.index)
 ```
-While a task is running, it may call `wait` (via `canon task.wait` or, when a
-`callback` is present, by returning to the event loop) to block until there is
-progress on one of the task's async subtasks.
-Although the Python code above
-uses an `asyncio.Queue` to coordinate async events, an optimized implementation
-should not have to create an actual queue; instead it should be possible to
-embed a "next ready" linked list in the elements of the `async_subtasks` table
-(noting the `enqueued` guard above ensures that a subtask can be enqueued at
-most once).
+The `pending_tasks` queue (appended to by `enter` above) is emptied by `wait`
+(and `yield_` and `exit` below) one at a time once backpressure is turned back
+off, ensuring that each popped tasks gets a chance to start and possibly
+re-enable backpressure before the next pending task is started:

+Instead of `wait`ing for a subtask to make progress, the current task can also
-Alternatively, the current task can call `poll` (via `canon task.poll`, defined
+call `poll` (via `canon task.poll`, defined below), which does not block and
-below), which does not block and does not allow the runtime to switch to
+does not allow the runtime to switch to another task:
-another task:
 ```python
   def poll(self):
     if self.events.empty():